ThachAndrew/CSE272_InformationRetrieval/README.md

 You can use Java Lucene or PyLucene to finish your homework 1.

+### Your TODOs are included but not restricted as follow:

+1. Index file and finish query parts
+2. Try with different tokenization pipeline: use stop words or not, stemming, how to handle capitalization, etc.
+3. Build up metrics for evaluation

 ### Java Lucene shown in subfolder [HW1/java](HW1/java)

 This subfolder use gradle for compiling code and you can directly launch via Intellj.